 SSDI was established in 1956 as a revision to the Social Security Act, and this put the Social Security Administration (SSA) in charge of overseeing the program.
 SSDI is often confused with other SSA programs, such as Supplemental Security Income (SSI), which is an income-based benefit.
 The difference between SSDI and other social programs is that SSDI is an insurance policy for workers with long-term disabilities.
 SSDI is not a government handout.

 Workers pay the premiums on the policy through their payroll taxes and are eligible to receive benefits if they meet the work requirements.
 The first work requirement is to have the minimum number of work credits for your age, at the rate of one credit earned for each quarter of employment.
 The second work requirement ensures that you have worked recently, and this timetable is also determined by age.

-In addition, it is important to understand that SSDI is only for those suffering from severe psychological or physical impairments that are expected to result in death or last a minimum of one year.
+In addition, it is important to understand that SSDI is only for those suffering from severe psychological or physical impairments that are expected to result in death or to last a minimum of one year.

-If you would like further information on how to begin your SSDI application or how to handle an appeal, contact the team at Chermol & Fishman, LLC today.
+If you would like further information on how to begin your SSDI application or how to handle an appeal, contact our legal team at Chermol & Fishman, LLC today.